 Yamagata Castle 山形城跡（霞城公園）

-A tranquil stroll through Japanese history
+A tranquil stroll through a historic site

 The ruins of Yamagata Castle and its grounds are an expansive public park and a lasting reminder of the powerful Momogami feudal lords that once ruled the region.
 It is a popular place to stroll, picnic and see cherry blossoms in spring.